ikmb/exome-seq/README.md

 - joint variant calling
 -- variant hard-filtering [default]
 -- variant recalibration (SNPs and Indels) and filtering [optional, off by default and only recommended for >= 30 exomes]
-- effect prediction using VEP [optional, off by default]

 ## Installing the pipeline